Rudinius/Bike_usage_Bremen/README.md

 In the last notebook 3_Model_Training the dataset is finally prepared for learning algorithms and different algorithms are being tested.

 **Note:**
-This project is optimized to be used with Google Colaboratory.
+This project is optimized to be used with Google Colaboratory because of higher computational power and GPU resources compared to my local dev enviromnet.
 Some code blocks (e.g., the export of .csv files) will only work in Google Colaboratory environment.